 Login to Complete an Application or to Access Judging Panel

-The Public Relations Society of America’s New Jersey Chapter is now accepting entries for the 2017 Future Public Relations Professional of the Year Award scholarship, sponsored by Tartaglia Communications.
-Student members of the Public Relations Student Society of America (PRSSA) attending school in New Jersey are invited to apply.
+The Public Relations Society of America’s New Jersey Chapter is now accepting entries for the 2021 Future Public Relations Professional of the Year Award scholarship.
 This annual award recognizes an undergraduate student who demonstrates a sophisticated understanding of and commitment to the public relations profession.
-The winner will be honored at the PRSA NJ Pyramid Awards Banquet on June 14th, 2017 at the Basking Ridge Country Club in Basking Ridge, NJ, and receive a cash prize of $1,500 and Certificate of Achievement.
+The winner will receive a cash scholarship of $3,000, Certificate of Achievement and one year membership for PRSA National and PRSA NJ ($95 value).

 - Demonstrated leadership